Clinical Trials

 WashU Medicine

-WashU Medicine is a national leader in clinical research, conducting hundreds of clinical trials to advance medical knowledge and improve patient care.
-Through its academic partnership with BJC HealthCare, these groundbreaking trials are made accessible to patients at BJC hospitals, including Barnes-Jewish Hospital, St. Louis Children's Hospital, and Siteman Cancer Center.
-WashU physician-scientists design and lead the studies, while BJC HealthCare provides the clinical settings and support that connect patients with innovative treatments and therapies.
+WashU Medicine is a national leader in clinical research, with more than 2,500 clinical trials under way to advance medicine and improve patient care.
+Through its partnership with BJC HealthCare, WashU Medicine makes these groundbreaking trials accessible to patients at BJC’s nationally ranked sites of care, including Barnes-Jewish Hospital, St. Louis Children's Hospital, and Siteman Cancer Center.
+These studies are led by WashU Medicine physician-scientists in outpatient clinics or inpatient hospital settings, depending on the nature of the trials.

 Visit WashU Medicine to learn more about clinical trials and register as a volunteer for a study.